 Primarily, this is just how I've chosen to arrange my code, fitting with my own style for writing and structuring my code.

 There is another reason for this structuring, which will become apparent in the next tutorial task.

 You can choose to arrange your code however you want, using whatever techniques you are used to.

 For example, the code I've used to generate a random set of digits is of my own creation and not in anyway unique to Gorilla - you're free to right that however you want.

-This task is identical to the previous task except that we have replaced our main functions for the instructions, displaying trials and the finish screen with States using the StateMachine.
+The 'State Machine' task is identical to the previous task except that we have replaced our main functions for the instructions, displaying trials and the finish screen with States using the StateMachine.
 This is a new method for structuring your task which adds additional functionality, making it easier to create more complicated tasks.

 For this task we introduce a new package